Colvin runs to all-CCL honors

 Football team rolls into bye week

 The football team improved to 7-1 with a 45-0 victory over Montpelier on Oct.
-13 and will be off this weekend.
+13 and had a bye in week nine.

-The Silver Knights' next game is Oct.
-26 when it travels to Hartley for the CCL-Gold Division championship.
-The Hawks are 8-0 and have won the last two matchups against Ready, including 42-12 last season in the final game for former coach Larry Wolf.
+The Silver Knights play Friday, Oct.
+26, at Hartley for the CCL-Gold Division championship.
+The Hawks were 8-0 before playing Coshocton on Oct.
+19 and have won the last two matchups against Ready, including 42-12 last season in the final game for former coach Larry Wolf.

 Ready's only loss this season came against Lima Central Catholic 31-13 on Oct.
 6, but the Silver Knights remain in contention for a Division IV, Region 14 playoff berth.